-Should the Jays sign Marcus Stroman if the price is 4 years at $25 per year?
+Should the Blue Jays sign Marcus Stroman if the price is $22 million annually for 3 years?

 This poll is closed